Executive Summary

 —

 Author Note: This configuration is refined through daily use.
-The June 2026 revision was driven by three observations from production: (1) Level 4 quota burn is higher than advertised, (2) the new Level 3 models closed the quality gap for the orchestrator and implementation worker, and (3) provider-level failures were the most annoying outages — cross-provider redundancy solved them.
+The June 2026 revision was driven by three observations from production: (1) Level 4 quota burn is real, (2) the free Zen flash model is good enough for bulk work, and (3) GPT-5.4 was the main OpenCode cost leak, so it had to be pushed out of the default reasoning path.